Eight in 10 Black Friday deals the same price or cheaper at other times – Which?

 However some items did drop in price after the event and there were times before Black Friday where shoppers could have paid the same as the sales price.

-At Argos, which also has a price promise, Which? found that 79 per cent of deals over the Black Friday sales period that researchers analysed were cheaper or the same price than at other times of the year.
+At Argos, which also has a price promise, Which? found that 79% of deals over the Black Friday sales period that researchers analysed were cheaper or the same price than at other times of the year.

-Which? also found that Amazon’s Black Friday deals were cheaper or the same price in 88 per cent of cases, and cheaper in 63 per cent of cases outside of the sales period.
+Which? also found that Amazon’s Black Friday deals were cheaper or the same price in 88% of cases, and cheaper in 63% of cases outside of the sales period.

-In contrast, Richer Sounds had by far the best performance in the analysis, with only 55 per cent of analysed products found to be cheaper or the same price at other times of the year.
+In contrast, Richer Sounds had by far the best performance in the analysis, with only 55% of analysed products found to be cheaper or the same price at other times of the year.

 Which? said its findings showed that shoppers should not feel rushed into buying anything on Black Friday as it was likely they would still find a competitive price ahead of Christmas and – if they are willing to wait – in the January sales.